 6. Take some local cash

-Have local cash on hand when driving overseas, and if you plan to cross a border, ensure you have some cash for your next destination as well.
+Have local cash on hand when driving internationally, and if you plan to cross a border, ensure you have some cash for your next destination as well.
 Not everyone takes credit cards.
 You may have to pay tolls, get petrol, or simply buy some munchies along the way.

 7. Take your papers with you